 The Borghese Gallery is amazing, but the Bernini exhibit is so popular that you have to make a reservation in advance and are only allowed two hours to view it.
 We were exhausted from an overnight flight, a lot of walking, and the time change, so we really weren’t able to give it its due.

 Interestingly, this museum posts a lot of rules that they do not enforce.
 When you enter you are told to check and bags, cameras, and recording equipment because no photography of any kind is allowed.
 I dutifully did that, but as we entered the exhibit, we saw people with huge cameras or phones (often on a selfie stick) and they were taking pictures everywhere.
 There were few security guards and they tended to look the other way.
 I even saw a mother place her three children inside a security rope so they could pose with a statue for a picture!
 This emboldened Paul to take out his phone and snap a few pics.
 No photography, however, can do it justice.
-One of the most famous works is the statue of the Rape of Proserpina (see Paul’s excellent photo on the left.)
+One of the most famous works is the statue of the Rape of Proserpina (see Paul’s excellent photo above.)

 We were especially fond of a bust of Cardinal Richelieu.
 No one laughed when I said he looked marblous, not even Paul whose major responsibility is to laugh at all my jokes.